gawainhewitt/soundmakers_lines/README.md

 ![Splash Screen](docs/images/splash-screen.png)

 ### 2. **Play**:
-   - Touch or click the squares to play notes
+   - Touch or click the lines to play notes
-   - Use keyboard keys (Z-X-C-V-B-N-M-,- .) for the 9 squares
+   - Use keyboard keys (Z-X-C-V-B-N-M-,- .) for the 9 lines
    - Press 'P' key for panic stop (stops all notes)

 ![App Screenshot](docs/images/app-screenshot.png)

 ![Keyboard Layout](docs/images/keyboard-layout.png)
-*Keyboard mapping for the 9 squares*
+*Keyboard mapping for the 9 lines*

 3. **Configure**:
    - Tap the settings icon (⚙️) to change key, scale, or octave